 It’s official, the Mi-Fi is the new internet USB dongle or modem.
 The good-old USB internet modems have outlived their time having pioneered an easy way to access internet for most people in Uganda.

 The glorious USB dongle was sleek, light, portable and most importantly affordable.
 It didn’t consume lots of power, so it didn’t need a separate external power supply.
 Instead the dongle was powered by the same USB port it used to connect your computer to the internet.
-It was the device that Orange Uganda in 2008 used to popularize mobile internet usage in Uganda.
+It was the device that Orange Uganda in 2008 used to popularize 3G mobile internet usage in Uganda.

 But the dongle had its own shortcomings.
 It would overheat after 3-4 hours.
-But for me, it was the fact that I could only use it on one computer usually running Windows or Mac OS.
+For me, it was the fact that I could only use it on one computer usually running Windows or Mac OS.
 This was limiting.
 Besides running into software issues, I couldn’t share the internet link with other devices such as my smartphone or tablet.

 Here’s a summarized comparison of the USB internet dongle vs Mi-Fis

 |Physical features||Light and sleek||A little heavier, but sleek|

 |Supported users||supports one user||supports at least 5 users|

 |Software||Requires software installation and updates||No software installation and updates needed|

 |Technology||2/3/4G LTE||2/3/4G LTE|

 Would you go for the USB dongle or Mi-Fi?
 Let us know in the comments below.